-Body: It is made of resistant rubber.
+Body: It is made of a resistant rubber material.
 Although its shape depends on its position -given its flexibility- it is circular or oval if extended completely.
 The material used for its construction could be natural rubber (NR), nitrile rubber (NBR), synthetic rubber ( HNBR), etc.

 Tensile Cords: These are various flexible lines made of nylon, fiberglass, steel wire, polyester, etc. It acts as a solid structure that makes the belt solid and stable.

 Cover: This is a protective layer made of plastic.
 Its function is to provide endurance of the rubber body to resist the temperature increase generated by the high friction.

 Drive belts are found in engines with internal combustion.
 Its wedge-shaped face is positioned over the fan, water pump, and alternator pulleys; it connects all these elements with theenginecrankshaft.

 When engine cylinders start to run, it creates a parallel movement that generates a crankshaft rotation.
 So, the fan belt takes advantage of this force to rotate the other components by their respective pulleys.

 Reduce the bearing load.